Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 What Is an Adverb?
 Definition and Examples

-• Adverbs provide additional context, such as how, when, where, to what extent, or why something happens.
-They can describe the manner, time, place, frequency, or degree of an action or quality.
+• Adverbs provide additional context, such as how, when, where, to what extent, or how often something happens.
+They can describe the manner, time, place, frequency, or degree of an action or a quality.

 • Adverbs can show comparison (“more quickly,” “most quickly”) and should be placed near the words they modify to avoid ambiguity.